 The sensitivity is better than or equal to -87 dBm in a 20MHz bandwidth on both the ground station and aircraft station receivers.
-Adjacent channel selectivity is 43.5 dB for the ground station and 27 dB for the aircraft station, as specified in 3GPP TS 36.104 and 3GPP TS 36.101 respectively.
-Other receiver parameters comply with, or exceed, the requirements within these 3GPP specifications.
+Adjacent channel selectivity is 43.5 dB for the ground station and for the aircraft station, as specified in 3GPP TS 36.104.
+Other receiver parameters comply with, or exceed, the requirements within this 3GPP specification.

 4.2.6 Channel access parameters

 The operational channel access parameters such as frame duration, resource grouping and allocation in time and frequency, random access procedures, are fully configurable.
+Typically, the system employs 5 ms frames with 80 % forward/20 % return link (4 ms ground to air, 1ms air to ground).
+The frequencies are broken into 12 to 24 channels, depending on the scheduler.
+The access is fully scheduled using MAC messaging inside the 5 ms frame.

-DA2GC system according to ETSI TR 103 108
+DA2GC system according to ETSI TR 103 108 V0.0.7